Intent

 The intention of the Art and Design curriculum in St. Thomas’ Catholic Primary School is for each child to make excellent progress in all areas of Art and Design by being inspired, engaged and challenged alongside having fun and new creative experiences.
-The children will learn from historical and current artists.
+The children will learn from a diverse range of historical and current artists.
 They will be taught by example and with demonstrations; in small steps to enable success and with scaffolding for those who need it.

 “Every child is an artist.
 The problem is how to remain an artist once he grows up.”
 Pablo Picasso